spacetimeengineer/mupy/README.md

 ### What are the goals of mupy
-mupy looks to solve problems, not assert compliance to it's users so consider that it exists in the form as a well organized implementation (through multiple iterations of rewrite) of a script vault which is contained with functions that handle some specific use-case problem set. mupy in its current form is in it's infacny and littered with limitations which are hard to overcome without a community.
+mupy looks to solve problems, not assert compliance to it's users so consider that it exists in the form as a well organized implementation (through multiple iterations of rewrite) of a script vault which is contained with functions that handle some specific use-case problem set. mupy in its current form is in it's infancy and littered with limitations which are hard to overcome without a community.
 In its current form it is tailored to 3D printers due to the

 - Minimize development & manufacturing time